mudasobwa/mudasobwa.github.io/_posts/2013-09-05-sequentional-execution-example-of-reactor-pattern-impl.md

 {% include JB/setup %}

-[Reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern) is an event handling pattern for handling service requests delivered concurrently to a service handler by one or more inputs.
+[Reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern) is an event handling pattern for operating service requests delivered concurrently to a service handler by one or more inputs.
 All the ready-to-use ruby implementations (like [EventMachine](http://rubyeventmachine.com/) and family,) though are very smart built and quite helpful, hide all the details.
 I decided to write down a short example of how the task may be accomplished in pure ruby.